 THE RED FLAG GROUP PRIVACY STATEMENT EFFECTIVE AS OF 21 NOVEMBER 2014 – APPLICABLE TO WWW.COMPLIANCEINTERACTIVE.COM

-At The Red Flag Group, we have always appreciated the importance of data privacy to both our clients and to individual data subjects.
-Information security and data privacy have long been a key focus of ours, and many of the new obligations imposed on data processors under the GDPR reflect practices that we have followed for many years.
+We have always appreciated the importance of data privacy to both our clients and to individual data subjects.
+Information security and data privacy have long been a key focus of ours, and many of the new obligations imposed under the GDPR reflect practices that we have followed for many years.

 OUR COMMITMENT TO PRIVACY